 “Ladies and gentlemen, welcome to our show!
 We’ll all be freefalling into the future…” This is how Patricia Apergi welcomes us into the universe of her new work, which takes us on a journey through time to throw a welcome party for the future using the most explosive materials that the past has to offer.

 As Apergi herself notes: “We’re all having a hard time.
 But we can also sense that – in this shaken, teetering world – joy is to be found in those short breaks between battles.”
-And so, the stage will be transformed into a catwalk for the six performers-personas who star in The House of Trouble, and steeped in the poetics of club culture and contemporary dance.
+And so, the stage will be transformed into a catwalk for the seven performers-personas who star in THE HOUSE OF TROUBLE, and steeped in the poetics of club culture and contemporary dance.

-A production of Onassis Stegi, Athens.
-Co-produced by Le Gymnase–CDCN Roubaix (FR).
+Commissioned and produced by Onassis Stegi Athens (GR).
+Co-produced by Le Gymnase–CDCN Roubaix Hauts-de-France (FR) and La rose des vents – scène nationale Lille métropole Villeneuve d’Ascq (FR).
 Touring is supported by Onassis Stegi’s “Outward Turn” Cultural Export Program.

 Premiere on 4 May 2023 at Onassis Stegi Athens (GR).